Simply put, Preventative Maintenance is scheduled checks (Programmed Maintenance) done regularly over time.

 - sliding window wheels wear out over time also

-- semi frameless sliding shower screens have wheels which need to replaced every 1-2 years, depending on frequency of use
+- semi frameless sliding shower screens have wheels which need to replaced every 1-2 years, depending on the frequency of use

 - range-hood filters (even though these are the direct responsibility of the tenant they often fail to do this) should be added to a Preventative Maintenance Schedule depending on frequency of use we feel every 3-6 months depending on the frequency of the property inspection the property manager conducts or the Preventative Maintenance Schedule the Preventative Maintenance Company performs.